 Describe areas where your budget is inadequate to fulfill your program's goals and purposes.

-The College Skills/Tutorial covers basic supplies (uch as copies) and services (uch as student workers) Beyond that, the department must seek funds externally.
-Funds from Student Equity, Basic Skills, and the Adult Education Block Grant have covered textbooks, software, and staff training for the CDCP Launch (ED prep) program.
-Furniture for the Drop - in Math Lab was District funded, as was carpet for the office areay (et to come) Such items are not within our budget.
+The College Skills/Tutorial covers basic supplies (such as copies) and services (such as student workers).
+Beyond that, the department must seek funds externally.
+Funds from Student Equity, Basic Skills, and the Adult Education Block Grant have covered textbooks, software, and staff training for the CDCP Launch (GED prep) program.
+Furniture for the Drop-in Math Lab was District funded, as was carpet for the office area (yet to come).
+Such items are not within our budget.
 However, they are periodic large expenses that do not need to be in our regular budget.